-And if you already have a well-balanced routine that includes deadlift and squat variants, overhead pressing, rowing, other compound free weight exercises (like Novice Bodybuilding Program or Intermediate Bodybuilding Program), you’re already training your abs, because you have to brace them.
+And if you already have a well-balanced routine that includes deadlift and squat variants, overhead pressing, rowing, and other compound free weight exercises (like Novice Bodybuilding Program or Intermediate Bodybuilding Program), you’re already training your abs, because you have to brace them.

 Yes, you can train the abs directly, and it may make a difference in some cases, but it’s not the place to focus your efforts initially.
 And I can’t say I’ve seen any client make a noticeable difference to their physique by including them.

 Just think about it for a second.
 When was the last time you saw a skinny guy who had great abs?!
-When was the last time you saw someone who was built like a brick shit house, got super lean and had shitty abs?
+When was the last time you saw someone who was built like a brick shit house, got super lean, and had shitty abs?
 Pretty much never, right?

 There’s a lesson in that.

 The difference isn’t the ab training.
 It’s the level of leanness and muscular development overall.

 So, if you want abs, find a well-rounded training program that develops the whole body, and dial your nutrition in so that you’re losing half to 0.5-1% of your body weight per week.